shobrook/syntaxis/README.md

 ### `Harvester` Object

 `Harvester` holds the root node of your AST and inherits from `ast.NodeVisitor`.
 Every traversal is depth-first by default.
-The following saplings are available:
+The following saplings are currently available:

 #### `search_by_type(nodes, skip=[]) -> List[ast.Node]`

 Returns a list of nodes belonging to a particular class (or classes). `nodes` is a list of node classes to retrieve, and the `skip` parameter is a list of subtrees to skip in the traversal.

-For example, the following code retrieves all list, set, and dictionary comprehension nodes from your AST, but skips all nodes contained in functions.
+For example, the following code retrieves all list, set, and dictionary comprehension nodes from your AST, but skips nodes contained in functions.

 ```python
 comprehensions = your_harvester.search_by_type(